Spanish Moss &

 Hardiness Zones & More

-Tillandsia Usneoides is adapted to warm, humid environments.
-This Spanish tree is hardy in USDA hardiness zones 8 - 11, which includes most of the southern United States.
+When grown outdoors, Spanish Moss is best suited for USDA hardiness zones 8 to 11, which includes most of the southern United States.
 If you're growing Spanish moss in a colder climate, you can still grow it indoors as a houseplant or in a greenhouse.
+In these zones, the average minimum winter temperatures range from 10°F to 40°F.

 Spanish moss prefers a humid environment, so it's important to provide it with enough moisture to thrive.
 If you're growing Spanish moss indoors, you can place it near a humidifier or mist it occasionally to increase the humidity around the plant.
 If you're growing Spanish moss outdoors, it's important to avoid exposing it to too much direct sunlight as this can dry out the plant.